gagneurlab/wBuild/docs/features.rst

 Use following addenda to :code:`snakemake` CLI:

 --dag
-    Construct the directed acyclic graph of the current snakemake workflow.
+    Construct the directed acyclic graph of the current snakemake workflow and display as svg.

 There are also some special rules that are not getting executed as a part of the usual workflow which can be run separately.
 Consult
 :code:`.wBuild/wBuild.snakefile` in your project to find out more.